perrinechassat/HyperNSDE/README.md

 # HyperNSDE

-HyperNSDE is a generative model for synthetic longitudinal health data based on Neural Stochastic Differential Equations.
-The model is designed to generate longitudinal trajectories while incorporating their relationships with static covariates.
+HyperNSDE is a generative model for synthetic health data that jointly models static covariates and irregular longitudinal trajectories using Neural Stochastic Differential Equations.
+The model captures dependencies between baseline/static patient characteristics and temporal dynamics, enabling the generation of realistic synthetic longitudinal datasets with associated static features.

 ## Installation